Meeco/docs/releases/svx-4.0.0.md

 ### Credential Data Stored in SVX API

 There is no automated migration of credential data currently stored in the SVX API to the new Wallet.
 New deployments should start with a clean state.
-This applies to:
+If migration of existing data is required for your deployment, contact Meeco to discuss your options.
+This applies to

 - Credential schemas
 - Credential templates